sadegh15khedry/Pneumonia-Detection-Using-CNN/README.md

 That's it!
 You should now have the project set up and ready to use on your local machine.

-## Usage

-Provide usage instructions and how to run the code for training and testing the CNN model.

 ## Training